AndromedaTechnology/ethereum-observer-api/readme.md

 Modules

-1. Network: start/stop network observation,
+1. Network: start/stop network observation, calling Summary.sync on block creation,
-2. Block,
+2. Block: CRUD,
+3. Summary: Calculation, Syncing with the Ethereum Network,

 All API routes are prefixed by `API_PREFIX` (defined in`.env`) (default: `/api`).